E. Campus Resources

 Information about research policies, administrative procedures, and funding opportunities is available through the Grants, Contracts, and Research Administration website, www.uis.edu/grants.

-Health Services provides treatment to both full- and part-time students whether or not they have student insurance.
+Health Services provides non-emergency medical care to full- and part-time students, whether or not they have health insurance.
 Each semester, students pay a mandatory Health and Counseling Fee that helps provide medical appointments and health and wellness programming.
-Minimal user fees are charged for some services, and patients are informed of these fees before the service is rendered.
-Nurse and physician office visits and many other services are provided without charge.
 Exclusively online students who have not paid the Health and Counseling Fee will be charged the equivalent of that fee prior to receiving medical care from Health Services.
+Physician, physician assistant and nurse office visits are provided without charge.
+Minimal user fees are charged for some services; patients are informed of these fees before the service is rendered.
+A list of these fees appears on the Health Services web site.

-Health Services is located in the Business Services Building, Room 20.
-Its hours of operation are from 8:30 a.m. to 5:00 p.m.
-Monday through Friday (when UIS is open).
-More information about these services is available at www.uis.edu/healthservices.
+All students taking classes on the UIS campus must submit proof of required immunizations to Health Services.
+The clinic is located in the Business Services Building, Room 20.
+Its hours of operation are from 8:30 a.m. to 5:00 p.m., Monday through Friday (when UIS is open).
+More information about Health Services and immunization requirements is available at http://www.uis.edu/healthservices/.

 The Parking Operations Office located on the first level of the Public Affairs Center, Room 119, directly across from Cashier Operations, maintains the official campus Lost and Found.
 Hours of operation are 8:30 a.m. to 5:00 p.m., Monday through Friday.
 Lost items are turned in to the Parking Operations Office for safekeeping.
 If the lost item contains identification, staff make every effort to contact the owner.
 Lost items are retained by the Parking Operations Office for 60 days.
 You may be asked to describe the item and/or show proof of identity.